adambard/learnxinyminutes-docs/haskell.html.markdown

 main :: IO ()
 main = putStrLn "Hello, sky! " ++ (say Blue)

+-- It is easiest to do IO if you can implement your program as -- a function from String to String. myProgram :: String -> String
+-- DO SOMETHING NICE HERE.
+Count lines?

+-- This inputs some text, runs `myProgram` on it, and prints out -- the output. main' = interact myProgram

 -- You can think of a value of type `IO ()` as representing a -- sequence of actions for the computer to do, much like a -- computer program written in an imperative language.
+We can use -- the `do` notation to chain actions together.
+For example:

+sayHello :: IO ()
+sayHello = do
+   putStrLn "What is your name?"
+   name <- getLine -- this gets a line and gives it the name "input" putStrLn "Hello, " ++ name

+-- Exercise: write your own version of
+--            interact :: (String -> String) -> IO()

-The *only* -- way you *execute* such a program is to make it the value of `main`.
+-- The above code will never be executed, however.
+The only -- way you execute a value of type IO() is to make it the -- value of `main`.
+So, you can comment out the above definition -- of `main` and add:
+--   main = sayHello

+-- Let's unerstand how the function `getLine` we just used works.
+-- Its type is:
+--    getLine :: IO String
+-- You can think of a value of type `IO String` as representing a -- computer program that will generate a value of type `String` -- when executed (in addition to anything else it does).
+We can -- store this value using `<-`.
+We can also make our own action -- of type `IO String`:

--- An `IO a` value is an IO action: you can chain them with do blocks action :: IO String action = do putStrLn "This is a line.
-Duh" input <- getLine -- this gets a line and gives it the name "input" input2 <- getLine return (input1 ++ "\n" ++ input2) -- This is the result of the whole action
+action :: IO String
+action = do
+   putStrLn "This is a line.
+Duh" input <- getLine input2 <- getLine

--- This didn't actually do anything.
-When a haskell program is executed -- an IO action called "main" is read and interpreted.
+   -- The type of the `do` statement is that of its last line. return (input1 ++ "\n" ++ input2) -- return :: String -> IO String

+-- We can use this just like `getLine` itself:

 main = do
-    putStrLn "Our first program.
-How exciting!"
+    putStrLn "I will print two lines!"
-    result <- action -- our defined action is just like the default ones putStrLn result
+    result <- action
+    putStrLn result
     putStrLn "This was all, folks!"

--- Haskell does IO through a monad because this allows it to be a purely -- functional language.
-Our `action` function had a type signature of `IO String`.
--- In general any function that interacts with the outside world (i.e. does IO) -- gets marked as `IO` in its type signature.
+-- The type `IO` is called a monad.
+The way Haskell does IO using a monad  allows it to -- be a purely functional language.
+Any function that interacts with the outside world (i.e. does IO) -- gets marked as `IO` in its type signature.
 This lets us reason about what -- functions are "pure" (don't interact with the outside world or modify state) -- and what functions aren't.